This post may contain affiliate links. Please see my disclosure to learn more.

 Do not refinance.
 If you have a federal loan, take advantage of the 0% interest rate that it offers.
 You can invest in stocks, maximize retirement accounts or simply let it grow in a HYSA.
 Refinancing will increase your interest rate and preclude you from taking advantage of forbearance, which would be useful in times of dire emergency, such as getting ill, let’s say.

 Consult with a professional.
 If all of this seems too much or you feel that the advice does not apply to your particular student loan situation, I would highly recommend talking to a professional.
 Travis Hornsby at Student Loan Planner has saved us thousands of dollars.
 Their consultations are well worth the price and you will get more in return than what the consultation costs, which in my opinion is a win!
 I recommend only Travis and his team, because he knows more than anyone else about this stuff.
 Schedule your call here and let him know I sent ya using this affiliate link.
+(For those looking for an alternative option, there’s also Andrew Paulson, from Student Loan Advice backed by White Coat Investor.
+I haven’t yet tried his services but I am always trying to keep an eye out for good alternatives!)

 Lastly, when all seems lost, know that I am in your corner.
 You can always reach out to me, too.